volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 export default Counter;
 ```

 And navigate to your app in the browser.
-You should see the following home page:
+You should see the following homepage:

 ![New home page](/img/screenshot-2020-07-07-at-22.21.25.png "New home page")